ShaoYanxuan/hybrid_quantum_network/README.md

 * `./fiber_matlab/hybrid_rate_calculation.m` optimizes the entanglement distribution rate between end nodes using the hybrid protocol and saves the data in `./hybrid_protocol/alice_bob_hybrid_time_240.csv`.
 `./fiber_matlab/hybrid_fidelity_calculation.m` optimizes the end-to-end entanglement fidelity and saves the data in `./hybrid_protocol/alice_bob_hybrid_fidelity_240.csv`.
-`./hybrid_protocol/hybrid.py` plots Figure 6.
+Figure 6 is plotted by `./hybrid_protocol/hybrid.py`.
 The size of the ground station grid can be changed.